بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 “In the 'Abbasid period, numerous groups of dhalâlah came into being which harmed Islam, like the Mu'tazila, the Rawafid, Jabariyya, and atheists and zandaqa under various guises.
 At a time there were serious upheavals regarding the Sharî'ah and tenets of belief, numerous leading figures of Islam like Bukhari, Muslim, Imam-i A'zam, Imam Shafi'i, Imam Malik, Imam Ahmad ibn Hanbal, Imam Ghazali, Gawth al-A'zam, and Junayd al-Baghdadi, emerged and quelled the religious fitnah.
 The victory continued for around three hundred years, but the groups of the people of dhalâlah under the veil, by way of politics, brought down on the Muslims the fitnah of Hulagu and Jenghiz.
 Both Hadiths, and Imam 'Ali Radiyallahu anh explicitly indicate this fitnah together with its date.
 Then since the fitnah of the present time is one of the most serious, both numerous Hadiths, and numerous Qur'anic allusions give news of it, together with the date.”
 The Rays (355-356 )

-“The people of bid’ah obtained the following inauspicious idea from the foreigner reformists: being dissatisfied with the Catholic Church, foremost the revolutionaries, reformists, and philosophers, who were the people of bid’ah according to the Catholic Church, favoured Protestantism, which was considered to be Mu'tazilite, and taking advantage of the French Revolution they partially destroyed the Catholic Church, and proclaimed Protestantism.
+“The people of bid’ah got the following inauspicious idea from the foreigner reformists: through disapproving the Catholic Church, foremost the revolutionaries, reformists and philosophers, supported Protestantism, which was considered to be the people of bid’ah and Mu'tazilite by the Catholic Church, and through taking advantage of the French Revolution and partially destroying the Catholic Church, they proclaimed Protestantism.

-Then the pseudo-patriots here, who are accustomed to imitating blindly, say: "A revolution like that came about in the Christian religion.
-At first, the revolutionaries were called murtad, then later they were again accepted as Christians.
-So why should there not be such a religious revolution in Islam?"
+Thus, those who claim public spirit and zeal here, who are accustomed to imitating blindly, say: "Since such a revolution occurred in the Christian religion, and since in the beginning, the revolutionaries were called apostates (murtad), then later they were again accepted as Christians, such a religious revolution can occur in Islam."

 “And since, like in every age, in its addresses such asيَا اَيُّهَا الَّذِينَ آمَنُواthe people of îmân in this age are included as are the mu’mins at the time of the Prophet; and since with regard to Islam, this age is very important and terrifying; the Qur’an and Hadith have made stern warnings by notifications from the ghayb so that the people of îmân may avoid its fitnah.”
 Kastamonu Addendum (205)